jesper-olsen/stmc-rs/README.md

 stmc-rs
 ==============

-General statistics functions and assignments from [1] - translated from Fortran [2].
+General statistics functions and assignments used in [1][2] - translated from Fortran to Rust.
 Gnuplot and Plotters used for graphing.

 References